 Common sense would suggest that the best color to paint a room with little natural light would be white.
 After all, what makes a room look brighter and lighter more than stark white walls?
 Contrary to popular belief, painting a dark room with low natural light in all white can only contribute to making it feel bland and uninspiring—rather than giving it the bright and airy feel we all crave and love.

 "When choosing a paint color for your home, it's important to take into consideration the architecture, the purpose, the shape, the direction of a room, and the light, as they will contribute to the changing appearance of colors," explains Charlie Cosby, head of creative at Farrow & Ball.
-"This is why it is so important for customers to start by testing colors in situ to see how the color choices respond to the changing light in a space and how well they work with a room's features."

 In north-facing rooms particularly, which are notoriously low in natural light, the paint expert advises staying away from white: "North-facing rooms can be difficult to decorate, as they are naturally darker.
 In these spaces, we would advise you to use strong color and embrace what nature has given.
 Dark colors can all be used to create drama and intimacy."
 Ready to see your lowlight room in a whole new light?
 These are the best paint colors for dark rooms, according to this year's trend reports.